GabrielM33/VisionOS-Inventory/README.md

+# How to Open this Project on Xcode?
-To open the project, download the\is repository and open it up through the terminal using the following prompts:
+Download this repository and open it up through the terminal using the following prompts:

 cd InventoryPrototype
 open --env FIREBASE_SOURCE_FIRESTORE InventoryPrototype.xcodeproj